 - You and your siblings didn’t intend to convert the property to personal use before the sale.

-An arm’s length transaction is a transaction where the buyers and sellers have no relationship to each other.
+An arm’s length transaction is a transaction where the buyers and sellers have no relationship with each other.
 Except when handling an inheritance, related parties include: the estate, the executor, beneficiaries of the estate

 Consider an example.
 Assume the deceased purchase the house for $100,000 but it had a market value of $150,000 when he died.
 If you sell for $125,000, you now have a $25,000 loss (instead of a $25,000 gain).
 You can deduct this $25,000 loss against other capital gains.
 You can deduct up to $3,000 in leftover loss from your other income, or $1,500 if you’re married filing separately.